snrnats/doc-centre/docfx_project/pro/api/shipments/creating_quotes.md

 ## Example Quotes

 The example below shows a quote request for a shipment.
-PRO has returned two quotes, with a further service excluded as it cannot meet the delivery promise.
+Note that  PRO has returned two quotes, with a further service excluded as it cannot meet the delivery promise.

 # [Quote Requests](#tab/create-quote-request)